How does this program advance the strategic goals of the unit/s, college/s, and university?

 Grand Valley has the foundation of excellent faculty and program assets in place to support effective learning and teaching in all disciplines at all levels.

-The graduate program in public health will build on this foundational goal by supporting all graduate programming and by providing special attention and support to the community health minor currently proposed for the Department of Allied Health Sciences in the College of Health Professions.
+The graduate program in public health will build on these foundational goals by supporting all graduate programming.
 MPH faculty will be qualified to teach as undergraduate and graduate faculty, according to the Graduate Council guidelines for tenure track and adjunct faculty as outlined below:

 Tenure Track Graduate Faculty